some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 One of the most common communication patterns is the request/response pattern.
-One party (in the following called the client) sends a request message, which is answered by another party (the server).
+One communication partner (in the following called the client) sends a request message, which is answered by another communication partner (the server).

 .. feat_req:: 🎯
     :id: feat_req_someip_329